 So, you can build intimacy by increasing your knowledge and understanding of each other, but how do you really tease out that knowledge and understanding?

-3rd Way to Build Intimacy: Intimacy is Built Through Curiosity
+3rd Way to Build Intimacy in Marriage: Intimacy is Built Through Curiosity

 Curiosity is the tool you need to go down that path of seeking further knowledge and understanding.